emrecore/emrecore/README.md

 # About Me:
-Business Administration student at the University of Duisburg-Essen with a statistics focus.
+Business Administration student at the University of Duisburg-Essen with a focus on statistics and data-driven decision-making.
-I am interested in how organisations can use reliable, well-structured and transparent data to improve reporting, business processes and decision-making.
+I am interested in how organisations can use data, technology and structured processes to improve transparency, efficiency and decision-making.
-My current focus is on **Data Governance, Data Quality, Data Analytics, Business Intelligence and Process Analytics**, supported by practical skills in **SQL, Python and Power BI**.
+My areas of interest include data analytics, business intelligence, data quality, process improvement and digital transformation.

-I am particularly interested in responsible data use, data-driven process improvement and the connection between business understanding and technical analysis.
+I am continuously developing practical skills in SQL, Python, Power BI and related analytical tools, with a particular interest in turning complex information into clear and reliable insights.

 # Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/emre-bilgin228) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:emre@blgn.de)